Clownsw/Janus/README.md

 ## Improvements

 * Replace OpenSSL with wolfSSL (this will significantly decrease the final size of the binary)
-* Add different encoding methods
+* Add different encryption\encoding methods
-* Implement EVP to avoid byte limit
 * Add detection for comments (comments should be ignored in the future)
 * Add Unicode support
 * Add receipt and validator (will be added soon hopefully)